Kingsoft Cloud (NASDAQ:KC) Announces Earnings Results

-Kingsoft Cloud (NASDAQ:KC) posted its quarterly earnings results on Tuesday.
-The company reported ($1.50) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.26) by ($1.24), Fidelity Earnings reports.
-The company had revenue of $2.41 billion during the quarter, compared to the consensus estimate of $2.44 billion.
+Kingsoft Cloud (NASDAQ:KC) posted its earnings results on Tuesday.
+The company reported ($1.50) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.26) by ($1.24), Fidelity Earnings reports.
+The company had revenue of $2.41 billion during the quarter, compared to analyst estimates of $2.44 billion.
 Kingsoft Cloud had a negative net margin of 10.68% and a negative return on equity of 10.07%.
-The firm’s revenue for the quarter was up 39.6% compared to the same quarter last year.
-During the same quarter in the prior year, the business earned ($0.07) earnings per share.
+The company’s quarterly revenue was up 39.6% compared to the same quarter last year.
+During the same period in the previous year, the company earned ($0.07) EPS.

 Kingsoft Cloud Company Profile